 JOSMEYER produces around 16,500 cases of wine annually and the domaine remains family-owned.

+JOSMEYER is a notable wine producer in the French region of Alsace.
+It was established in 1963 by Hubert Meyer, but the Meyer family's négociant business dates back to 1854.
+The domaine is best known for its grand cru wines made from Riesling from the Brand and Hengst vineyards and for its artist series wines.
 Situated as it is at Wintzenheim, near Colmar, JOSMEYER Domain has the benefit of an exceptional micro-climate and one of the lowest annual rainfall in the whole of France.
 The Domain extends to some 28 hectares (28% Riesling, 24% Pinot Blanc & Auxerrois, 21% Pinot Gris, 19% Gewurztraminer et 10% pour les Sylvaner, Muscat & Pinot Noir) and has always been cultivated with respect for nature.

 Towards the end of the nineties, the vineyards were turned over to fully organic and bio-dynamic culture.
 In 2004 we received the AB (agriculture biologic) certification.
 This alternative route, more demanding and expensive than conventional viticulture, allows man to work in harmony with the sky, the earth and the vines.
 This close relationship between these four elements produces superb grapes which, in their turn, give birth to deep, balanced wines with a unique personality.
+This balance of sky to earth to plant to man is the result of careful and conscientious work in the vineyard based on these 4 essential elements.

 1°.
 Respect for the Soil and Fertilisation

 Not merely a support, a well-balanced and living soil is essential for plants to flourish in harmony with nature’s rhythms.
 We work the soil to optimise the inter-relationship of air and water.
 One row of vines in two is left to develop naturally to produce a greater diversity of flora and fauna.
-Furthermore the competition from other plants that develop as a result of this practice encourages the vines to send roots deeper into the soil for nourishment.

 2°.
 Vines